This booklet aims at providing you with basic

 any person to carry out any activity involving radioactive

 substance or irradiating apparatus.
-The Radiation Health Unit
+The Radiation Health Division

 of the Department of Health serves as the licensing office

 of the Radiation Board.
-The unit also serves as Government's
+The division also serves as Government's

 adviser on radiation health matters, provides occupational

 the radiation metrology standards of Hong Kong.